Basil Giakoupes: Tamar

 His spouse Tamar wears a typical Christian dress: a loose green robe with a white-collared fitting dress, a veil, a cap and double hearrings.
 In the fresco, she is gifting the model of a church to Saint George.
-Besides being apparently the primary donor of the church, she is also recorded as gifting vineyards to local monastery, suggesting large personnal ressources.
-It is quite likely that this Tamar is the same person as the Tamar who has married Giyath al-Din Kaykhusraw II in 1238, otherwise known to the Seljuks as Gurji Khatun ("the Georgian Lady").
-She was the daughter of Queen Rusudan (r.1222-45) and granddaughter of Queen Tamar of Georgia (r.1184-1213).
-Gurji Khatun, first married to Kaykhusraw II, later married Mu'in al-Din Sulayman (d.
+Besides being apparently the primary donor of the church, she is also recorded as gifting vineyards to local monastery, suggesting large personnel ressources.
+It is quite likely that this Tamar is the same person as the Georgian princess Tamar who has married Kaykhusraw II in 1238, otherwise known to the Seljuks as Gurji Khatun ("the Georgian Lady").
+She was the daughter of Queen Rusudan and granddaughter of Queen Tamar of Georgia.
+Tamar Gurji Khatun, first married to Kaykhusraw II, later married Mu'in al-Din Parwana (d.
 1277), the parwana, an administrator appointed by the Mongols to oversee the Sultanate of Rūm.
 The Ilkhan Abaqa executed the parwāna in 1277, and Tamar may have remarried after that, to the local dignitary Basil Giakoupes.